 |Extrinsic innervation of rectum and upper half of anal canal||

 Parasympathetic input: Pelvic splanchnic nerves

-Splanchnic nerves synapse within the superior and inferior hypogastric plexuses and give the superior anal (rectal) nerves.
+Fibers from splanchnic nerves synapse within/pass through the superior and inferior hypogastric plexuses and give the superior anal (rectal) nerves.

 |Extrinsic innervation of lower half of anal canal||